I’ll never forget the day someone looked me in the eye and insisted the Bible says something it doesn’t say.

-Based on the grammatical construction of 1 Tim 2:12 in the Greek, she was basically convinced that women can’t have the gift of teaching, because women are not allowed to teach theology to anyone, men OR women.
+Based on the grammatical construction of 1 Tim 2:12 in the Greek, she was basically convinced that women can’t have the gift of teaching, because women are not allowed to teach theology to anyone – men OR women.
 (With the Titus 2 exception that older women can teach younger women a very specific list of things.)
 Furthermore, she believed this was consistent with the “wider context of scripture” which showed that women are basically never supposed to be in a position of leadership in any sphere.
-Family, government, or church.
+Not family, not government, not church.
 (At least, this is the impression I got from her, if I am misrepresenting her views I sincerely apologize.)

-Because her position (especially as it applied to teaching) was so new and strange to me, it threw me a bit off balance.
+The newness of her position threw me a bit off balance.
 So instead of debating her on 1 Timothy, (which has been interpreted in MANY different ways), I decided to question her beliefs about women leaders in general.

 And naturally, one of the first examples I brought up was Deborah.

 Her immediate response was to argue that God only used Deborah because there were no strong, godly men available.
 (Implication being, if there ARE any strong, godly men available, women should NOT do what Deborah did).
 Although I’m familiar with this idea, I’m also aware it’d nowhere clearly stated in the passage.
 So when she claimed it was, I simply asked her to show it to me.

 Now I don’t intend to demean or make fun of this woman.
 I like her.
 I enjoyed our conversation.
 I know she sincerely thought the passage contained that verse.
 But the fact is, it doesn’t.
 So what made her think it did?
 Well, if my own bible is any indication, she probably read it in the footnotes.